lukesampson/concfg/README.md

 ### Use built-in presets

-Use a color scheme, for example use the [Solarized](http://ethanschoonover.com/solarized) dark color presets:
+1. Use a color scheme, for example use the [Solarized](http://ethanschoonover.com/solarized) dark color presets:

 ```
 concfg import solarized-dark
 ```

-Add some opinioned settings (optional)
+2. Add some opinioned settings (optional)

 ```
 concfg import basic
 ```

+This will import some opinioned non-color settings, such as fontFace and fontSize, etc.

-If you want to revert to the stock-standard console color preset:
+3. If you want to revert to the stock-standard console color preset:

 ```
 concfg import windows-console-defaults